 This makes all historical Notes Mail available, without needing to migrate TB of unnecessary data.

 Powerful search functionality makes it easy for users to find the data they want, and this function can be used for as long as required, for any number of users.

 The following screenshots show exporting using a Browser.

 Each user sees only their own Mail & Archives.
 The Administrator controls options, labels, logos etc.

 This example searches Mail and Archives for the word 'Partnerworld', where there is also at least one attachment;

-If exporting to PST, you can also add results to an existing PST, building one PST from multiple searches.
+If exporting to PST, you can add results to an existing PST, building one PST from multiple searches.

-The user either downloads the exported files (zipped if multiple), or data is migrated to O365.
+The user either downloads the exported files, or migrates data directly to Office 365.

 Users can also use a dedicated Folder Export function, organising data into Folders prior to exporting.

-Administrators can control all facets of the export, e.g. date ranges, types of documents allowed, number of concurrent exports, volume of data allowed, prevention of duplicates etc. This ensures Administrators still manage the data migration, but allow users to execute it.
+Administrators control all facets of the export - date ranges allowed, types of documents allowed, target export formats, volume of concurrent exports, volume of data, prevention of duplicates etc. This ensures Administrators still manage the data migration, but allow users to execute it.